Expert says smart cities will require significant data centre infrastructure

 McCulloch says the challenge then, is to make sure that cities have the infrastructure in place to support these requirements in order for them to see the true benefits of smart cities.

-“This is naturally going to lead to a rise in the demand for more cost effective High-Performance Computing (HPC) ready data centres which are not based in expensive urban centres,” says McCulloch.
+“This is naturally going to lead to a rise in the demand for more cost effective High-Performance Computing (HPC) ready data centers which are not based in expensive urban centres,” says McCulloch.

 “By changing the way servers are stacked within a rack, to minimise latency and provide far more computing power in the same space, we can reap the potential benefits of smart cities at a lower cost.”